 Cow's milk contains roughly one-third this amount, but it does have it.
 Vegan baby formula made from soy protein or other plant proteins does not naturally contain lauric acid, which has antiviral and antibacterial properties and is what gives breast milk its immune system boosting power.
 Goat's milk has a fair amount more of lauric acid than cow's milk does.

-Furthermore, parents using any brand of American vegan baby formula should know that none are truly vegan because the vitamin D in it is sourced from lanolin, an animal product obtained from sheep's wool.
+Furthermore, parents using any brand of American vegan baby formula should know that none are truly vegan because the vitamin D in them is sourced from lanolin, an animal product obtained from sheep's wool.
 Additionally, soy protein formula is not at all hypoallergenic.
 In fact, it's just as likely to cause an allergic reaction as cow's milk formula is.

 While the AAP does not denounce vegan and vegetarian diets for children, even for a baby, outright, it does clearly state that these restrictive diets, particularly the vegan one, can result in deficiencies in riboflavin, a B vitamin, cyanocobalamin, iron, protein, vitamin A and vitamin D3.
 Also cited are concerns about adequate caloric intake for the baby and a possible deficiency of certain fatty acids needed for baby brain and eye development.